 - World Wildlife Funds

 #3.
-Insider and Outsider Group:
+Insider and Outsider Pressure Groups:

 Outsider pressure groups don’t work with the government and provide their opinion on decision making.
 However, they opt for other methods such as strategies, petition, and civil disobedience, etc. to make the government to get agreed with them.

 Local pressure groups are created by people who are concerned with local matters.
-The people who run these groups are the people who are affected by a particular action taken by the government.
+The people who run these are the people who are affected by a particular action taken by the government.

 #5.
-Transnational Pressure Groups:
+Transnational Pressure:

 A few examples are Greenpeace, Oxfam, Amnesty International.
 Britain in Europe, etc.

-Features of Pressure Group
+Features of Pressure Group or Characteristics of Pressure Groups

 #1.
 A common Objective: